 We want to emphasize that machine-actionable DMPs are part of a global community effort to improve traditional DMPs and the quality of research data (and metadata) more generally through automation, while also reducing administrative overhead.
-The substance and inspiration for the rules is based on community-generated use cases from a workshop held at the International Digital Curation Conference (IDCC) in Edinburgh in 2017 that gathered almost 50 participants from Africa, America, Australia, and Europe [3].
-The 10 rules themselves have gone through multiple drafts since then via consultations with Research Data Alliance and FORCE11 groups focused on DMPs.
-The current phrasing takes into account all of the feedback received through various channels in the research data management community.
+The substance and inspiration for the principles is based on community-generated use cases from a workshop held at the International Digital Curation Conference (IDCC) in Edinburgh in 2017 that gathered almost 50 participants from Africa, America, Australia, and Europe [3].
+The 10 principles themselves have gone through multiple drafts since then via consultations with Research Data Alliance and FORCE11 groups focused on DMPs.
+The current phrasing takes into account all of the feedback received through various channels in the research data management community: all of the stakeholders represented in Figure 1 have participated in the events described above and provided input as users of our DMP services (e.g. DMPTool, DMPonline).

-How to read the rules
+How to read the principles

-All 10 rules are equally important and can be read in any order (Fig. 2).
-Some rules depend on others, for example, to implement a common data model, we need PIDs and controlled vocabularies (i.e., Rule 6 depends on Rule 5).
-We indicate these dependencies and relationships between rules in the text.
+All 10 principles are equally important and can be read in any order (Fig. 2).
+Some principles depend on others, for example, to implement a common data model, we need PIDs and controlled vocabularies (i.e., Principle 6 depends on Principle 5).
+We indicate these dependencies and relationships between principles in the text.

-The rules also vary in scope and specificity.
-Some are narrower, (e.g., Rule 3: Make policies [also] for machines, not just for people), and some are broader (e.g., Rule 8: Support data management evaluation and monitoring).
-This is because rules address a combination of technical, organisational and social issues that can be defined on different levels of precision.
+The principles also vary in scope and specificity.
+Some are narrower, (e.g., Principle 3: Make policies [also] for machines, not just for people), and some are broader (e.g., Principle 8: Support data management evaluation and monitoring).
+This is because principles address a combination of technical, organizational, and social issues that can be defined on different levels of granularity.

 Another important point is that we consider data and metadata jointly throughout the paper.
-This encompasses basic project metadata that should be part of any DMP (e.g., project title, abstract, institution, names of the people involved, and associated identifiers, as per Rule 5) as well as the research data that are described in the DMP and accompanied by appropriate metadata when preserved in a repository.
+This encompasses basic project metadata that should be part of any DMP (e.g., project title, abstract, institution, names of the people involved, and associated identifiers, as per Principle 5) as well as the research data that are described in the DMP and accompanied by appropriate metadata when preserved in a repository.
 It also extends to things like metadata about the repository and related policies.
-The idea is to apply these rules to any piece of information or infrastructure that supports effective and efficient management of research data.

-The rules can be understood in a different manner by different stakeholders within the DMP ecosystem.
-When developing the rules, we kept in mind three roles that represent a majority of stakeholders:
+The idea is to apply these principles to any piece of information or infrastructure that supports effective and efficient management of research data.
+The principles can be understood in a different manner by different stakeholders within the DMP ecosystem.
+When developing the principles, we kept in mind three roles that represent a majority of stakeholders: 1. policy making and infrastructure provision,

-- 1. policy making and infrastructure provision, - 2.
-DMP authoring and updating, - 3. using and reusing (DMPs directly, data indirectly through DMPs).
+- 2. DMP authoring and updating, - 3. using and reusing (DMPs directly, data indirectly through DMPs).

-We did not distinguish the rules by stakeholders on purpose, as roles and responsibilities overlap and vary across domains, institutions, countries and projects as well as along the timeline of the research.
+Where it is appropriate to do so we distinguish the principles by stakeholders, but readers should note that many roles and responsibilities overlap and vary across domains, institutions, countries, and projects as well as along the timeline of a research project.